We Offer Illinois BASSET Certification Online Now

 ILLINOIS LIQUOR CONTROL COMMISSION

-The Illinois Liquor Control Commission (ILCC) is the regulating agency for the Beverage Alcohol Sellers and Servers Education and Training (BASSET) program.
-A major part of the BASSET program is to make sellers and servers of alcoholic beverages aware of the laws pertaining to sales and service of alcoholic beverages, DUI and Dram Shop laws, victims=rights, and how to properly check IDs in the state of Illinois.
+The Illinois Liquor Control Commission (ILCC) regulates the Beverage Alcohol Sellers and Servers Education and Training (BASSET) program.
+A significant part of the BASSET program is to make sellers and servers of alcoholic beverages aware of the laws about sales and service of alcoholic beverages, DUI and Dram Shop laws, victim rights, and how to check IDs in the state of Illinois properly.
 BASSET training is mandatory in the state of Illinois.
-The ILCC does encourage every bartender, server and manager to participation to promote responsible alcohol service and prevent alcohol-related fatalities.
+The ILCC encourages every bartender, server, and manager to participate in promoting responsible alcohol service and preventing alcohol-related fatalities.

 MINORS